GeeWee/geewee.github.io/_posts/2021-05-28-fluentassertions.md

 Expected member Parameter2 to be "earth", but "world" differs near "wor" (index 0).
 Expected member Parameter3 to be "not bye", but "goodbye" differs near "goo" (index 0).
 ```
-It tells us which members are wrong, and the value of both the actual and the expected object!
+It tells us which members are wrong, and the value of both the `actual` and the `expected` object.
-We get all of our errors at once, it's concise and we don't have to write *any* extra code to make it work!
+It's concise, we get all of our errors at once and we don't have to write *any* extra code to make it work!

 Testing for list content
 =================================
-I often I find myself wanting to assert that "This list has these 3 elements" but without caring what order the elements are in.
+I often I find myself wanting to assert that "This list has these 3 elements" but without caring what order the elements are in, for example when retrieving values from a database.

-There isn't really a good way to do this with xUnit's built-in asserts[^4].
+There isn't a good way to do this with xUnit's built-in asserts[^4] , but luckily `BeEquivalentTo()` has a few extra tricks up its sleeve.
-Luckily FluentAssertions `BeEquivalentTo()`` has a few extra tricks up its sleeve!
+It's not only for comparing objects - it can also be used to compare collections, and you get to tell it whether or not you care about the element order.
-It can't only be used to compare objects - it can also be used to compare collections, and you can tell it whether or not you care about the element order!
+Take the example below.
 ```csharp
 var class1 = new MyCustomClass("hello", "world", "goodbye");
 var class2 = new MyCustomClass("hello", "earth", "not bye");